bloobsky/Pixel_Studio/README.md

 </ul>

 <h3>Features to be implemented</h3>
+<p>A form for managing FAQ section instead of RAW login through /admin/ subsite</p><br>
-<p>No features planned to be implemented at this stage.
+<p>No extrafeatures planned to be implemented at this stage.
 If you have any ideas how the project can be expanded feel free to contribute</p>

 <h3>Media</h3>
 Screenshots for testing were done by using SnippingTool @ MS Windows<br>